- Swedish Railway Models

 - Lima produced this model in early TGOJ Green – probably the best Swedish locomotive that they have produced, in terms of looks and performance – but it is their most modern in this respect.

-- Märklin have also produced this model (in TGOJ Orange), but although more expensive, is not quite up to the quality of the Lima model.
+- Märklin has also produced this model (in TGOJ Orange), but although more expensive and better proportioned, is not quite up to the operational quality of the Lima model.

 Almost identical to the V5, this had the older more rounded body before refurbishment.